Embody SPE: Pre-proposal Intelligent Public Pipelines

 From Intent to Live Workload

-4. Where We Are Today: Public Proof Points
+4. Where We Are Today

-• livepeer-ops: the control-plane layer for sessions, policy, and orchestrator allocation
+• livepeer-ops: The control-plane layer for sessions, policy, and orchestrator allocation.

-• Unreal_Vtuber: the runtime environment for the embodied avatar workload
+• Unreal_Vtuber: The runtime environment for the embodied avatar workload.

-• rollout capability: the active lane can already receive autoupdates through the Unreal_Vtuber path
+• Rollout Capability: The active lane can already receive auto-updates through the Unreal_Vtuber path.

 Together, these assets provide the execution base for the proposal: a mature workload, an existing operator lane, and functioning distribution tooling on which WEAVE can be built, tested, and released.